July 11, 2023

 Both inventory and warehousing require sophisticated tools that support the main functions and help reduce costs via automation.
 Especially if your company delivers from multiple warehouses and needs complex logistical solutions.

-For example, automated routing and route optimization can be done with unlimited departure locations, micro fulfillment can be very cost-efficient.
-You can nail warehousing transportation activities and delight your customers with on-time deliveries from different warehouses.
+Because automated routing and route optimization can be done with unlimited departure locations, micro fulfillment can be very cost-efficient.
+You can nail warehousing transportation activities and delight your customers with on-time deliveries.

 Packaging includes all the activities and operations implemented to prepare goods for handling and transportation to and from customers - in case of reverse logistics and returns specifically.
 Packaging is one major logistic function as it determines delivery success.

 Moreover, it's important that packaging matches your storage and vehicle needs, as well as meets the demand for sustainable materials and other green logistics aspects.

 Cargo handling is one of the major logistics activities that can't be overlooked when discussing logistics functions.
 It's closely related to packaging and determines logistical costs in a very real way.

 Getting the package and handling procedures right is the foundation of physical distribution.
 It's equally important for safe storage and transportation.

 There are many things you can do to improve the cargo handling function of logistics and significantly reduce your shipping costs.

 QR or barcode scanning is a cost-efficient way to improve your delivery success.
-By implementing Track-POD's delivery management system with a delivery driver app, you give your couriers the option to scan all goods within one load to make sure they're departing for the right address.
+By implementing Track-POD's free barcode scanner app, you give your couriers the tools to scan all goods within one load to make sure they're heading for the right address.